 Human capital and knowledge creation has been a strength for the state for several decades.
-The Human Capital and Knowledge Creation Index suggests the extent to which a region's population and labor force have the collective cognitive capacity and know-how to engage in innovative Strengths are a region's relative competitive advantages (e.g., industry supply chains and clusters, extensive port, rail, and broadband assets, specialized workforce skills, higher education levels, collaboration among stakeholders) and often are internal in nature;
+The Human Capital and Knowledge Creation Index suggests the extent to which a region's population and labor force have the collective cognitive capacity and know-how to engage in innovative activities.
+It includes measures of educational attainment, patent/technology diffusion, university-based knowledge spillovers, incubator knowledge spillovers, STEM education, and other measures tied to knowledge creation.

+Strengths are a region's relative competitive advantages (e.g., industry supply chains and clusters, extensive port, rail, and broadband assets, specialized workforce skills, higher education levels, collaboration among stakeholders) and often are internal in nature;